-Welcome to the homepage for the National Readmission Prevention Collaborative and the California Readmission Prevention Collaborative.
-These volunteer collaboratives were created to unite industry leaders in sharing Best Practice Case Studies for hospitals, SNF's and other post acute providers.
-Please browse these "Best Practice" case studies to identify tools that may work at your facility.
+Welcome to the homepage for the National Readmission Prevention Collaborative.
+This volunteer collaborative was created to unite industry leaders in sharing Best Practice Case Studies in care transitions and readmission prevention for hospitals, SNF's and other post acute providers.
+Please browse these "Best Practice" case studies to identify tools that may work at your facility in adopting to Affordable Care Act mandates.
 Many of the products, tools and services discussed in the case studies are available by clicking-through to the Resources section.
 Once you have put the Best Practices and industry-leading tools to work in your facility, we encourage you to submit your facility's success story as well!
-Thanks for visiting."
+Thanks for visiting.

 Eric Coleman, designer of Coleman Transitions Intervention; Eric Heil, CEO of Rightcare Solutions; and Josh Luke, hospital CEO and Founder of the National Readmission Prevention Collaborative, discuss MSPB (Medicare Spending Per Beneficiary), risk assessment and caretaker tools at the Northern California Readmissions Summit, September 12, 2014 in San Francisco.

 Jennifer Pearce of Sutter Care at Home presented one of the hottest topics of the day,patient literacy.
 Sutter Health served as the educational underwriter for the event.

 Glenna Yaroch of Home Instead opened up the Northern California Readmissons Summit by presenting a Best Practice case study on preventing readmissions through coordinated home care services.

 Loren Shook, CEO of Silverado Senior Living and Author of The Silverado Story, was one of the most well-received speakers at the Northern California Readmissions Summit, Friday, September 12, 2014 in San Francisco.

 (Choose from the options below by clicking your choice)